 What are the most common vulnerabilities on websites?

-Here are the 17 most commom vulnerabilities.
+Here are the 17 most common vulnerabilities.
 Click on each one to learn more.

-SQL injection is a type of vulnerability that occurs when an attacker is able to insert malicious SQL code into a web application's query.
-This can allow the attacker to view, modify or delete data in the database, potentially giving them access to sensitive information.
+SQL injection is a type of vulnerability that occurs when an attacker can insert malicious SQL code into a web application's query.
+This can allow the attacker to view, modify, or delete data in the database, potentially giving them access to sensitive information.

 Command injection is a type of vulnerability that occurs when an attacker is able to inject malicious commands into a web application, which are then executed by the system.
 This can allow the attacker to gain access to sensitive information, execute arbitrary code, or launch a denial of service attack.